THE CANADIAN PACIFIC LINER 'EMPRESS OF CANADA'

 The DUCHESS OF RICHMOND in typical early-season ice

-conditions in St Lawrence between Quebec and Montreal
+conditions in the St Lawrence between Quebec and Montreal

 In November 1932 the DUCHESS OF RICHMOND was in collision in fog with the Cunard liner ALAUNIA off Sorel, Quebec; and three years later she carried the Duke and Duchess of Kent on their honeymoon cruise.